Breastfeeding

 298

-staff attended a WIC Breastfeeding Support Curriculum Training with Cathy Carothers.
+staff attended a WIC Breastfeeding Support Curriculum Training with Cathy Carothers to strengthen their skills in supporting breastfeeding families.

 Peer Counselor Support